 What better way to see the area than from the air?
 Hang glide high above the Chesapeake Bay and Atlantic Ocean, and see Virginia’s wild barrier islands from a mile up.
 The silence and vast beauty will transform the way you see the world.
 You don’t have to have any experience—the certified instructors at Virginia Hang Gliding will teach you all you need to know.

 Each summer, Cape Charles is transformed into the center of a progressive arts scene.
-Experimental Film Virginia gathers artists from all over the world to convene on the shores of the Chesapeake Bay with a mission to create new short films inspired by the people and places of historic, small-town and rural America.
-The group of 40-50 artists gathers for an intensive two-week process.
-Experimental Film Virginia bridges the space of performance between stage, screen, and site, offering art-soaked weekends to attract friends from near and far to the Eastern Shore for live events.
+Experimental Film Virginia gathers 40-50 artists from all over the world to convene on the shores of the Chesapeake Bay for two weeks with a mission to create new short films inspired by the people and places of historic, small-town and rural America.